filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 ### Storing sectors and data

-Storage providers on the Filecoin network store [_sectors_]({{< relref "glossary#sectors" >}}).
+Storage Providers on the Filecoin network store [sectors]({{< tooltip "sector" >}}).
 There are two types of sectors that a provider may store:

-- _Sealed sectors_, which may or may not actually contain data, but for which the provider is rewarded for capacity provided to the network.
+- Sealed sectors: these sectors may or may not actually contain data, but they provide capacity to the network, for which the provider is rewarded.
-- _Unsealed sectors_, which are used when storing data deals, as retrievals happen from unsealed sectors.
+- Unsealed sectors: used when storing data deals, as retrievals happen from unsealed sectors.

 Originally, the Lotus miner was the component with storage access.
-This resulted in miner hardware using internal disks, directly attached storage shelves like [JBODs](https://en.wikipedia.org/wiki/Non-RAID_drive_architectures#JBOD), Network-Attached-Storage (NAS), or a storage cluster.
+This resulted in miner hardware using internal disks directly attached to storage shelves like [JBODs](https://en.wikipedia.org/wiki/Non-RAID_drive_architectures#JBOD), network-attached-storage (NAS) devices, or a storage cluster.
 However, this design introduced a bottleneck on the Lotus miner.

 More recently, Lotus has added a more scalable storage access solution in which workers can also be assigned storage access.
 This removes the bottleneck from the Lotus miner.
-Low-latency storage access is critical because of the impact on storage proving processes.
+Low-latency storage access is critical because of the impact on storage-proving processes.

 {{< alert "info" >}}
 For information on how to check the storage configuration for your Lotus miner instance, see [Helpful commands]({{< relref "#check-storage-configuration" >}}).
 {{< /alert >}}

-It is extremely important to keep a backups of:
+It is extremely important to keep backups of the following:

 - Sealed sectors
 - Unsealed sectors
-- The _sectorstore.json_ file
+- The `sectorstore.json` file

 {{< alert "info" >}}
 For information on how to back up Lotus miner state, see [Helpful commands]({{< relref "#backup-lotus-miner-state" >}}).
 {{< /alert >}}

-The latter file, which lives under your storage path,is also required for restoration in the event of a failure.
-You can read more about the file in the [lotus docs](https://lotus.filecoin.io/storage-providers/seal-workers/seal-workers/#sector-storage-groups).
+The `sectorstore.json` file, which lives under your storage path, is also required for restoration in the event of a failure.
+You can read more about the file in the [Lotus docs](https://lotus.filecoin.io/storage-providers/seal-workers/seal-workers/#sector-storage-groups).

 ## Scheduling jobs

-Another key responsibility of the Lotus Miner is the scheduling of jobs for the [sealing pipeline]({{<relref "sealing-pipeline" >}}) and storage proving.
+Another key responsibility of the Lotus Miner is the scheduling of jobs for the [sealing pipeline]({{< relref "sealing-pipeline" >}}) and storage proving.

 {{< alert "info" >}}
 For information on how to view scheduled jobs, see [View scheduled jobs]({{< relref "#view-scheduled-jobs" >}}).
 For information on how to see the workers on which the miner can schedule jobs, see [View available workers]({{< relref "#view-available-workers" >}}).